Welcome to today's edition of the Rush 24-7 podcast.

 I've got both those stories in the stack.

-But third story is the charms from Health Daily News.
+But Third story is the charms from Health Daily NEWS.

-Sorry, Health Day News, new research.
+Sorry, Health Day News.

 New research suggests that a few extra pounds can be good for you if you're male and unlucky enough to be in a car accident.